-Council name COTSWOLD DISTRICT COUNCIL Name and date of Committee CABINET - 7 DECEMBER 2023 Subject PROACTIVE DELIVERY OF AFFORDABLE HOUSING Wards affected All Accountable member Joe Harris - Leader of the Council Email: j oe.harris@cotswold.gov.uk Accountable officer Charlie Jackson - Assistant Director, Planning & Sustainability Email: charlie.jackson@publicagroup.uk Report author Charlie Jackson - Assistant Director, Planning & Sustainability Email: charlie.jackson@publicagroup.uk Summary/Purpose This report seeks to outline the Council's aspiration for a more proactive approach to increase the supply of affordable housing within the district, outline of how this can be achieved, and the resources required.
-Annexes None Recommendation(s) That Cabinet resolves to: I. Note the suggestions to explore more innovative and proactive models to enhance the Council's ability to increase the supply of affordable homes within the district.
+Council name COTSWOLD DISTRICT COUNCIL Name and date of Committee CABINET - 7 TH DECEMBER 2023 Subject Proactive Delivery of Affordable Housing Wards affected All Accountable member Joe Harris - Leader of the Council Email: joe.harris@cotswold.gov.uk Accountable officer Charlie Jackson - Assistant Director, Planning & Sustainability Email: charlie.jackson@publicagroup.uk Report author Charlie Jackson - Assistant Director, Planning & Sustainability Email: charlie.jackson@publicagroup.uk Summary/Purpose This report seeks to outline the council's aspiration for a more proactive approach to increase the supply of affordable housing within the district, outline of how this can be achieved, and the resources required.
+Annexes None Recommendation(s) That Cabinet: I. Agree to explore innovative and proactive models to enhance the council's ability to increase the supply of affordable homes within the district.
 Corporate priorities Provide socially rented homes; We are at the centre of a housing affordability crisis.
 Housing is key to resilient, supportive communities, health and wellbeing, and a safe place to live and thrive.
 Without an affordable home, none of these can flourish, and so it's vital we tackle the national housing affordability crisis and strive to provide a home for everyone.
-We will maximise the opportunities presented by our own assets as well as working with developers and partners to progress affordable housing developments within the District.
-Key Decision NO
+We will maximise the opportunities presented by our own assets as well as working with developers and partners to progress effordable bearing.
+Key Decision as working with developers and partners to progress affordable housing developments within the District.

-Exempt NO Consultees/ Consultation Consultation with stakeholders, colleagues, portfolio holders and retained officers regarding moving to a more proactive approach.
+Exempt NO Consultation Consultation with stakeholders, colleagues, portfolio holders and retained officers regarding moving to a more proactive approach.
 Further consultation required once actions to take forward have been identified.